launchdarkly/ios-client-sdk/MigrationGuide.md

 ### Getting Feature Flag Values
 #### `variation()`
-Swift Generics allowed us to combine the `variation` methods that were used in the v2.x SDK. v3.0.0 has one `variation` method that returns a non-Optional type that matches the non-Optional type the client app provides in the `fallback` parameter.
+Swift Generics allowed us to combine the `variation` methods that were used in the v2.x or v3.x SDK. v4.0.0 has one `variation` method that returns a non-Optional type that matches the non-Optional type the client app provides in the `fallback` parameter.
 A second `variation` method allows the client app to use an Optional as the `fallback`.
 This method requires the client to specify the Optional type when passing `nil` as the `fallback`.
 For this second method, the fallback parameter is defaulted to `nil`.
 When using this second method, set the type on the item holding the return value, e.g.
 ```swift
     let boolFlagValue: Bool? = LDClient.shared.variation(forKey: "bool-flag-key")
 ```